-The amount of radioisotope used should be the minimum quantity that is necessary to conduct the experiment.
 The radiation dose that an individual receives is directly proportional to the length of time spent in a radiation field.
 This is demonstrated by the following equation, where E is the dose, I the dose rate and t the time spent in the radiation field.
 Therefore, to minimize radiation doses, it is necessary to ensure minimum working times when handling radioactive sources.

-$$E = It$$
+$$E = It$$ ,

 To minimize working times, practice any new protocol or technique with a non-radioactive blank.
-The importance of this is two fold.
+The importance of this is two-fold.
 Firstly, you will become aware of any technical difficulties you are likely to encounter and thus avoid handling delays.
 Secondly, familiarity and practice will reduce the possibility of accidents.